AnyLog-co/documentation/Tips & Tricks/FAQ.md

 ### How do I monitor the health and status of nodes in the AnyLog network?

-AnyLog (and EdgeLake) have alert and monitoring capabilities thaat
+AnyLog (and EdgeLake) have alert and monitoring capabilities that both on the machine level (ex.
+CPU, RAM, Network I/O and disk usage) as well as on the data level.

+Details can be found in [alerts and monitoring.md](../alerts%20and%20monitoring.md).

 ### What is the difference between blockchain abstraction in EdgeLake and AnyLog Enterprise?